yegor256/blog/_posts/2019/jul/2019-07-10-inversive-management.md

 you need their _results_, such as a list of emails, a new feature, a bug fix, a new document, or maybe a new UI mock-up.

+{% quote This is the cure for all management problems: make them chase you. %}

 You, as a pragmatic and smart project manager, define what the project needs from its participants, you put a _price tag_ on each need, and let programmers worry about how they deliver, how they solve their own problems, and